emile22/sustainability/draft-stephan-legacy-path-eco-design.md

 One goal of the project could not be achieved: measure impact of increased density of devices (i.e., fan size impact moving from 1U to 2U devices which can be attributed to cooling).

 Standardization of power consumption metrics (e.g. idle/max) for inventory would improve measurement for legacy hardware replacement projects.
 Improved power delivery designs inside racks already improves ability to measure real-time device power consumption, this allows device replacement projects to accurately measure impact.
 Devices reporting granular per-component power consumption metrics would allow component replacement projects to accurately measure reduction.

+# Security Considerations

+The tracking of LCM information may reveal device usage information.

+Device inventory can be used by attackers when assessing a system for vulnerable components.

 # IANA Considerations